nickjj/docker-web-framework-examples/CONTRIBUTING.md

 - Alphabetize each service's properties
 - Double quote all strings and use `{}` for empty hashes
 - Pin versions to at least the minor version, example: `10.4-alpine` not `10-alpine`
-- Use `$PWD` instead of "." for when you need the current directory's path
+- Use `.` instead of `$PWD` for when you need the current directory's path
-- Prefer `build: "$PWD"` unless you need to use `args` or some other sub-property
+- Prefer `build: "."` unless you need to use `args` or some other sub-property
 - If your service is a web service, publish port `8000` unless it doesn't make sense to
 - When in doubt, look at the
 [other examples](https://github.com/nickjj/docker-web-framework-examples/blob/master/rails/docker-compose.yml)